zackchase/zackchase.github.io/index.md

 Welcome to my website.
-My name is Zachary Lipton, and I am currently and Assistant Professor of Machine Learning and Operations Research at Carnegie Mellong University (CMU).
+My name is Zachary Lipton, and I am currently and Assistant Professor of Machine Learning and Operations Research at Carnegie Mellon University (CMU).
 I hold appointments in the Machine Learning Department in the School of Computer Science (primary),
 Tepper school of Business (joint),